-Step One: Refer to the Course Handbook In the first instance, please refer to the course handbook which highlights how your assignment was marked.
+Step 1: In the first instance, please refer to the course handbook which highlights how your assignment was marked.
+Please ensure that you have read the feedback from the marking tutor before taking any further action.

-Step Two: Ask for clarification After reviewing these guidelines, it is possible to contact your tutor for clarification if:
+Step 2: Ask for clarification.
+After reviewing the guidelines and information in the Course Handbook, it is possible to contact your tutor for clarification if:

-- You have further questions on specific/ personal assignment feedback, which could not be answered by the guidance in the Course Handbook. - You think there has been a numerical error in calculating your grade/s

-Please keep in mind, your tutor will only be able to give you clarification regarding your personal feedback.
-Your tutor will not be able to change your grade.
-Step Three: Individual Candidate Feedback Report representative of the Professional Development team.
+- You have further questions on specific/ personal assignment feedback, which could not be answered by the guidance in the Course Handbook. - You think there has been a numerical error in calculating your grade/s Please keep in mind, your tutor will only be able to give you clarification regarding your personal feedback only.
+Your tutor will not be able to change your grade but will be able to support you while you contact the CIOF Academy Central Team - You think that there have been some issues, misunderstandings or difficulties throughout the delivery of the module that have impacted on the grading of the assignment